▪Simulation Results of Risks and Opportunities

 Improve production efficiency and energy efficiency:

-Enterprises build smart and efficient factories, use low-carbon energy production equipment and consumables, and adjust schedules to maintain high energy efficiency of production equipment, improve production efficiency, save energy resource consumption, and reduce operating costs.
+Build smart and efficient factories, use low-carbon energy production equipment and consumables, and adjust schedules to maintain high energy efficiency of production equipment, improve production efficiency, save energy resource consumption, and reduce operating costs.

-Construction capacity of renewable energy installations:
+Construction of renewable energy installations:

-Purchase renewable energy and carbon rights:
+Purchase renewable energy certificates:

 ▪Scenario of Impact:

-Opportunities Impact
+Opportunity Impact

 Automation equipment reduces operating costs: